 Normaderm S.O.S Acne Rescue Spot Corrector, Acne Spot Treatment for Face Suitable for Sensitive Skin with 10% sulfur which has antibacterial and anti-inflammatory properties, niacinamide, which fights inflammation, and glycolic acid, which exfoliates dead skin cells.

 Step 4: Moisturizer

-Vichy Normaderm PhytoAction Acne Control Daily Moisturizer, Acne Treatment for Face with 2% Salicylic Acid, Vitamin C & Hyaluronic Acid, Oil-Free Moisturizer is my number 1 favorite product for acne treatment.
+Vichy Normaderm PhytoAction Acne Control Daily Moisturizer, Acne Treatment for Face with 2% Salicylic Acid, Vitamin C & Hyaluronic Acid, Oil-Free Moisturizer is one of my favorite acne treatment products which I personally use.
 It moisturizes my skin, makes it less inflamed, makes skin’s pH slightly acidic, restores skin barrier function, helps get rid of comedones.
 Skin purging occurred during the weeks 4-6.
 The product requires at least 8 weeks to provide visible results.

 Bioderma – Sébium – Mat Control Cream – Mattifying and Moisturizing Daily Cream – for Combination to Oily Skin makes pores less visible.

 Moisturizers for acne-prone but dehydrated, sensitive and/or irritated skin due to use of acne treatment products like retinoids, benzoyl peroxide, etc. The moisturizers below are heavier than the ones above but they provide a more soothing effect.

 Eucerin Dermo Purifyer Oil Control Adjunctive Soothing Cream.
 This is a very good heavy but non-comedogenic cream for irritated itchy skin due to the use of acne treatment products.